zeropse/moodtunes/docs/API.md

 # API Documentation

-This document describes the API endpoints available in the Mood Music application.
+This document describes the API endpoints available in the MoodTunes application.

 ## Base URL